ChitambarLab/SignalingDimension.jl/docs/src/index.md

 ## Acknowledgements

-Development of BellScenario.jl was made possible by the advisory of Dr. Eric Chitambar and general support from the Physics Department at the University of Illinois Urbana-Champaign.
+Development of SignalingDimension.jl was made possible by the advisory of Dr. Eric Chitambar and general support from the Physics Department at the University of Illinois Urbana-Champaign.
 Funding was provided by NSF Award 1914440.

 ## Citing